 If you played (and loved) Supermassive Games’ Until Dawn, then the studio’s latest game The Dark Pictures Anthology: Man of Medan should be on your radar.
-Loosely based on the tale of the Ghost Ship SS Ourang Medan, this diving trip gone wrong lets the players experience the hidden horrors of the aforementioned ship via four unfortunate souls that come to witness the nightmares that unfold aboard.
+Loosely based on the tale of the Ghost Ship SS Ourang Medan, this diving trip gone wrong lets the players experience the hidden horrors of the aforementioned ship via five unfortunate souls that come to witness the nightmares that unfold aboard.

 From its premise, Man of Medan seems like one cool story that might pique the attention of horror fans.
-But is the game itself is as interesting as the tale?
+But is the game itself as interesting as the tale?
 Read on for our full review of the game!

 The game’s first few minutes opens during the conclusion of WWII, and it tells the ill fate of the ship and it’s crew, all while teaching the player the basic of controls and navigation.
 The game then transitions into a something akin to a TV show complete with a dope opening sequence as we’re introduced to the Curator.
 He then explains the story that we will witness, along with stating that the decisions the player is going to make will affect the fate of the poor souls involved (no pressure).

-Flashing forward to the present day, a group of 4 Americans set out on a diving expedition on a rumored WWII wreck.
+Flashing forward to the present day, a group of 4 Americans including their Captain set out on a diving expedition on a rumored WWII wreck.
 The trip goes wrong when they get hijacked by Pirates; but of course a horror story is not complete without the convenience of weather conditions, and a storm brews, causing the crew to upon the fabled ghost ship.

 I just gotta say, the prologue sets things up nicely regarding the mystery of the ghost ship and what was the cause of it all is.
 As the story progresses, things get rather intense, and the gameplay supports this by pressuring players into making quick decisions.